 Tucked in the Ozark Mountains in northwest Arkansas, Fayetteville offers a wide variety of outdoor activity in the area.
 But even if hiking and biking aren’t your speed, there’re plenty of indoor destinations as well, from visiting the Clinton House Museum to checking out local artisans and crafts at Terra Studios to taking in a show at Theatre Squared.
 And all in a state where the median home price is just $121,000, meaning retirees can probably expect to find a nice house without shelling out too much of their savings.

 - University: University of Indiana

 Bloomington can be so nice it’ll make you wonder what Bobby Knight was so angry about all those years.
 From visiting the beautiful local lakes for fishing or swimming to taking in a show at any of the city’s many theaters and concert halls to just strolling around beautiful downtown Bloomington, you should find plenty of options for enjoying your time off.
-And all this can be found in one of the most tax-friendly states for retirees.

 Click through to find out how long $1 million in retirement will last in every state.

 - Why $1M Might Not Be Enough for My Retirement Dreams